visgl/luma.gl/docs/api-reference/webgl/vertex-array.md

 * Setting instance divisors no longer requires a WebGL extension.
 * `VertexArrays` no longer require using a WebGL extension.
-* Adds support for exposing integer attribute values directly to shaders (without those values first being auto-converted to floats) The improvements cover both generic and buffered attributes.
+* Adds support for exposing integer attribute values directly to shaders (without those values first being auto-converted to floats) The improvements cover both constant and buffer-valued attributes.